 211 is implemented in Québec since 2008 in the Capitale-Nationale and the Chaudière-Appalache regions, and since 2012 in the MRC Haute-Yamaska.
 These regions are served by the Centre d'information et de référence de la Capitale Nationale et de Chaudière-Appalaches.

 In the Greater Montréal, 211 was launched in Laval in October 2016, in the MRC de l'Assomption in April 2017 and in the MRC Thérèse-De Blainville in October 2017.
 Since December 2016, the 211 web service is available for Montréal.
-It is expected that 211 will be lauched on April 1st 2018 in all the Metropolitan Community of Montréal area and the MRC Vaudreuil-Soulanges.
-These regions are served by the Information and Referral Centre of Greater Montréal.
+211 is now available since April 1st 2018 in all the Metropolitan Community of Montréal area and the MRC Vaudreuil-Soulanges.
+Since November 1st 2018, the service is also available to MRC Les Jardins-de-Napierville citizens.

 211 in Canada